rohitbnrj2/Embodied-Agent/README.md

 ### Train

 To train a single agent in a detection-style task, you can run the following command.
 You will find the trained model and output files at `log/<today's date>/exp_detection`.
-This should take like 10 minutes to an hour depending on your computer.
+This should take 10 minutes to an hour depending on your machine.

 ```bash
 bash scripts/run.sh cambrian/main.py --train example=detection